-To meet the inclusion criteria, parents must have had at least one year outside of the initial loss to up to ten years from the loss of their child.
-The Faculty of Medicine, Health and Social Care Research Ethics Committee placed a restriction on the inclusion criteria in relation to the time period since the bereavement.
-Members of the committee suggested bereaved parents who have lost a child over a decade ago would be less likely to access peer support services.
+To meet the inclusion criteria, parents must have at least one year outside of the initial loss to up to ten years from the loss of their child.
 Sixteen parents across England participated across three interview cycles; this figure was comprised of thirteen mothers and three fathers.
 No parent self-identified as belonging to the LGBTQIA community; heteronormative language will be used throughout the thesis (e.g. women called themselves mothers, men called themselves fathers).
 Parents must be in a befriending programme or a peer support group (in-person or online) or have participated in one of these formats within the last five years.
 Participants were parents who had experienced pregnancy loss from 22+ weeks and onwards who self-identified to be from minority ethnic backgrounds.
 The term 'minority ethnic' is appropriate in the UK to describe people of non-white descent (Institute of Race Relations, 2019).
 However, minority ethnic is also used to include people who are white, but of non-British descent; most commonly including populations from Eastern Europe and Traveller communities (Devon County Council, 2019).
 Oxford University administration defines Black and Minority Ethnic (BME) as: 'Black (including African, Caribbean and other Black background), Asian (including Bangladeshi, Indian, Pakistani, Chinese and other Asian background), Mixed heritage (including white and Asian, white and Black African, white and Black Caribbean and other Mixed background), Arab or any other ethnicity except white' (Oxford University, 2022)

-4.10.1 Recruitment Strategy
+4.9.1 Recruitment Strategy